peterzieba/5Vpld/README.md

 Product Term - Each macrocell has a number of product terms associated with it (typically around 5).
 A product term is essentially a giant AND gate with inputs to each pin on the device.
 Burning away fuses allows selecting which inputs are fed into this AND gate, ultimately selecting the conditions required for a product term to be activated.
 Product terms belonging to the same output macrocell are then combined into an OR gate before being fed into the macrocell.
 This means that there can be several combination of inputs that allow a given macrocell to be triggered.
 This architecture is called a Sum-of-Products logic array.

 <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - A early (1983) programming language used to define the behavior of digital logic gates.
 "Compiler for Universal Programmable Logic.", is essentially a predecessor to languages like Verilog/VHDL.
 CUPL.EXE is the compiler which is used to compile .PLD files written in CUPL, ultimately to be burned into programmable logic devices.<br />
-<a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs<br />
+<a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs.
+It is still part specifically that we are trying to avoid, while keeping everything else underneath/around it as it is buggy.<br />

 <a href="https://en.wikipedia.org/wiki/Netlist">Netlist</a> - A netlist is essentially an electrical schematic which defines connections.
 For the purposes here, it is an intermediary file format (Either EDIF or Berkeley PLA), which is used to describe the behavior of logic ultimately fed into the fitter.<br />
 <a href="">.TT2</a> - The Berkeley PLA file format.
 An intermediary file which CUPL.EXE can generate that can be used by the Atmel fitters.<br />